 Cisco has developed two different solutions for achieving this.
 The older solution, called Virtual Switching System (VSS), is only applicable to a few switching platforms, notably the 6500 and 4500x platforms.

 VSS solves the problem of making two switches look like one simply by making the supervisor module in one of the switches control both physical devices.
 The supervisor module in the other chassis becomes a redundant backup.

-The newer solution, which is available on most of the Nexus switch line, is called Virtual Port Channel (VPC).
+The newer solution, which is available on most of the Nexus switch lines, is called Virtual Port Channel (VPC).

 Some HP Procurve switches include a similar feature called Distributed Trunking (DT).
 It’s important to note that DT is not intended nor recommended for aggregated links between switches.
 Only use DT between servers and switches.

 In all of these cases, it’s necessary to interconnect the two switches that will share one end of the bundle.

 The future of link aggregation

 Earlier I mentioned that LACP is defined and standardized in 802.3ad and that it’s an Ethernet-specific protocol.
 This is actually no longer true.

 The IEEE realized that link aggregation isn’t fundamentally an Ethernet concept, so in 2008 they moved it out of the 802.3 Ethernet group to the 802.1 group of standards, initially unchanged except in name.
 It’s now called 802.1AX.

 The 802.1AX specification is being updated.
 Much of the work being done is intended to standardize and extend some of the multi-chassis concepts that various vendors have developed as proprietary solutions.